horiaahmed/DevOps-Internship-Assessment-Todo-List-Nodejs/README.md

    docker-compose down
    ```
 #### Phase 4
-- Use GitHub Actions to create a CI pipeline that builds the image and pushes it to
+- Task: Use GitHub Actions to create a CI pipeline that builds the image and pushes it to
 a private docker registry.
     - first i made the .yml file in .github/workflow directory
     - wrote the file syntax make the workflow trigger in two events (push and pull_request)